jooolia/gsoc_Rcy3_vignettes/chemviz_vignette.md

 ```r
 ## node font looks ugly, let's turn it off for now
 setDefaultNodeFontSize(new_cw,
                        0)
 ```

 We have coloured the nodes nicely, but we do not know which ones are associated with which classes.
 To know more about this we will print out the legend from Cytoscape.
 At the moment there is no automated way to do this so we need to go into Cytoscape, click on the "Style" tab and then click on the little arrow (that has a mouseover text of "Options").
-Once the menu opens there you will find a dialogue that lets you export a legend (in gif,svg, or pdf formats).
+Once the menu opens there you will find a dialogue that lets you export a legend (in gif, svg, or pdf formats).
 Once exported we will look at the legend beside our new coloured network.